 Bristlenose plecos are the correct answer; they are freshwater fish with a big appetite to consume algae, mainly the GDA.
 Many aquarists use these most popular algae eater types to do away with it without wetting their hands.

 You can integrate the manual removal method with bristlenose pleco; you will have a great punch to defeat the green dust algae in your tank.
-Ensure to do not your fish starve when the algae are gone.
-Giving their favorite food such as zucchini or algae wafers will make them to continuing their duties happier.
+Ensure, do not make your fish are starving when the algae are gone, giving their favorite food such as zucchini or algae wafers will make them continue their duties happier.